-In lieu of the lump sum ordinary death benefit, the beneficiary may elect an Option Two benefit, with applicable age reduction, if the member was eligible for regular or early retirement.
-If the member had 10 or more years of credited service but was ineligible for regular or early retirement, the beneficiary may elect an Option Three benefit.
-Payments will be effective starting on the first of the month following the date of death.
+In lieu of the lump sum ordinary death benefit, the beneficiary may elect an Option Two benefit, with applicable age reduction, if the member was eligible for service retirement.
+If the member had 10 or more years of credited service, the beneficiary may elect an Option Three benefit.
+Payments will be effective starting on the first day of the month following the date of death.

 Options Two or Three are only available if one beneficiary was designated.
-If the member designated multiple beneficiaries or a trust, only the lump sum ordinary death benefit will be payable.
+If the member designated multiple beneficiaries, the ordinary lump sum death benefit will be payable.
 If Options Two or Three are selected, the surviving spouse and dependent children may be eligible for health benefits under the Hawaii Employer-Union Health Benefits Trust Fund (EUTF).
-Please contact the EUTF office directly at (808) 586-7390 for more information.
+Please contact the EUTF directly at (808) 586-7390 for more information.